namsor/namsor-javascript-sdk2/docs/JapaneseApi.md

 var apiInstance = new NamSorApiV2.JapaneseApi();
 var opts = {
-  'batchFirstLastNameIn': new NamSorApiV2.BatchFirstLastNameIn() // BatchFirstLastNameIn | A list of personal japanese names in LATIN, firstName = japaneseGivenName; lastName=japaneseSurname and known gender
+  'batchFirstLastNameGenderIn': new NamSorApiV2.BatchFirstLastNameGenderIn() // BatchFirstLastNameGenderIn | A list of personal japanese names in LATIN, firstName = japaneseGivenName; lastName=japaneseSurname and known gender
 };
 var callback = function(error, data, response) {
   if (error) {